Build vs Buy Platforms – Which is Right for You?

 If you are still intent on building your own custom platform, you must first hire a stellar software development team that has unique and comprehensive experience in medical technology.
 This is extremely difficult as there are a limited number of these highly skilled resources for hire, and chances are your internal team has enough on their plate.

 It’s not uncommon for Chief Medical Officers, Chief Architects, and data personnel to be ferried across the country on a weekly basis to support these roles, as the most qualified ones are in extremely high demand.
 Creating large builds without a clear path for success, or operating on a “guess and check” form of innovation isn’t acceptable simply because there is too much on the line.
 Gathering the human resource needed to execute on these big builds often have one way for it to go right, and many for it to go wrong.

-It may initially seem attractive to embark on an internally built custom platform, but the fact is, others solutions are already in place.
+It may initially seem attractive to embark on an internally built custom platform, but the fact is, other solutions are already in place.

-To get the functionality, efficiency and speed-to-market needed in today’s world, its almost always better to go with build vs buy platforms.
-While it may look like an impressive portal from the outside, it can be nearly impossible to operate internally, or unable scale to meet growing business needs.
-In these cases, the platform has already failed.
+To get the functionality, efficiency and speed-to-market needed in today’s world, it’s almost always better to go with a templated platform.
+While it may look like an impressive portal from the outside, it can be nearly impossible to operate internally, or scale to meet growing business needs.
+In these cases, the internally developed platform has already failed.

 About the Author

 Win Norton, CTO for Healthx, has over 20 years’ experience in healthcare technology and is one of the founders of Healthx.
 Win is the leading technical innovator of Healthx cloud-based solutions, where he conceptualized cloud-based computing for the healthcare payer industry before it was popularized.